-Going-to-the-Sun Road connects West Glacier with Saint Mary.
+Going-to-the-Sun Road connects the village of West Glacier with the village of St. Mary.
 If driving, the distance is about 53 miles, every mile travelled as scenic as the mile past.
 It’s a trip of about two or two and one-half hours assuming ideal travel conditions, says the National Park Service.

 Glacier has three more entrances on the east side of the park, off U.S. Highway 89: Two Medicine Entrance, Many Glacier Entrance, and Cut Bank Entrance.
 These entrances go into the park for only a few miles taking visitors to particular attractions.
 For each route, visitors leave the park on the same road on which they entered.